Step 1: Begin

 Select the Local file option and click UPLOAD FILES to choose the OVA file from your local machine.

-On the Select a name and folder page, enter the VM name and the location.
+On the Select a name and folder page, enter the VM name and select the location for the VM.

 On the Select a compute resource page, select the compute resource for the host on which the VM will be deployed.